Pre-Test information and advice for the module 1 and 2 tests

 1. Not making progress:

-This is extremely high on the list of failing points and is more common at direct access level.
+This is extremely high on the list of failing points and is more common on the larger test machines at the direct access level.
 When you apply for your test there are a number of options open to you but once you decide to go for intermediate or direct access, the examiner is looking for that little bit extra.
 He wants you to prove to him that you are capable and confident enough to ride a large capacity machine at the speeds for which it is designed.
 Therefore if you are on a 70mph dual carriageway and the conditions are such that it is clear and safe to ride to the speed limit, then if you are only prepared to ride at 50-55 mph, you will more than likely fail your test for not making progress.

 Always remember you are on a motorbike and try to use that to your advantage and make progress whenever you can.